This post may contain affiliate links. Please read our disclosure.

 I bought this in Whole Foods and it’s one of the nastiest things I’ve ever tried to eat, so the low score is mainly based on taste.
 I can’t provide any experience on how it impacts blood sugars as I didn’t manage to eat more than a single teaspoon.

-It’s too bad as it’s one of the few low-carb non-dairy options.
-It’s made with almond milk, which means that it’s higher in calories and fat than most of the other low-carb yogurt options.
+It’s too bad, as it’s one of the few low-carb, non-dairy options.
+It’s made with almond milk, which means that it’s higher in calories and fat than most of the other low-carb yogurts.

 BUY ON AMAZON